Aviemore base guide

 • Start with Landmark if you want the clearest all-day activity base.

-• Choose Highland Wildlife Park if the main goal is a standout animal day and you are happy with a longer, more weather-exposed outing.
+• Choose Highland Wildlife Park if the main goal is a bigger wildlife day with animals, drive-through viewing and enough stamina for steep, weather-exposed walking.

 • Choose Strathspey Steam Railway or the easier Reindeer Centre paddocks if you want something more contained than a full outdoor attraction day.